LorenzDuremdes/Second-Brain/sleep.md

 # improving sleep
 1. should you think about physical activities to fall asleep (e.g. tennis)?
 	1. no, because it can raise your [[blood pressure]] (i.e. simply imagining the activities)
-		1. what about dreaming about such activities → effect on sleep quality/quantity?
+		1. what about dreaming about such activities → effect on [[sleep quality]]/quantity?

 # [[nutrition]]
 ## [[nutrient timing]]